Shivanshi963/Syntecxhub_House_Price_Prediction/README.md

 The goal is to analyze housing-related features and estimate the median house value based on factors such as income, house age, number of rooms, population, and geographical location.

-This project was completed as part of the **Syntecxhub Virtual Internship Program**.

  🚀 Features

 * Data Loading and Exploration